luminus-framework/luminus/resources/public/md/deployment.md

 $ start myapp
 ```

 Test that the application starts up correctly by navigating to its URL `http://<domain>:3000`.
+You're now ready to setup Nginx to front the application on port `80`.

-Finally, you will need to install and configure Nginx to front the application on port `80`.
 Install Nginx using the following command:

 ```
 $ sudo apt-get install nginx